d3vilguard/mesa-minimal-git-script/README.md

 ## Creating local repository
 This is very important so read slowly.

+Give yourself permissions to `/srv`:
+`sudo chown $USER:$USER /srv`

 Create a folder:
- `sudo mkdir /srv/repo`
+ `mkdir /srv/repo`

 Now we will need to give `alpm` permission to that folder in order for pacman to see it:
  `sudo chown :alpm -R /srv/repo`